 How you can help slow the threat of antimicrobial resistance

-Before antibiotics were discovered in the 20th century, contracting an infection could be a death sentence.
+Before antibiotics were discovered in the 20th century, contracting an infection could be fatal.
 Their discovery was a turning point in human history, revolutionizing medicine and saving countless lives.
-However, the growing burden of antimicrobial resistance (AMR) threatens the return to a world without antibiotics.
+However, the growing burden of antimicrobial resistance (AMR) threatens the return to a world without effective antibiotics.

 They can be broken down into the following four groups: